-The Fourth Anniversary Edition of our “MOST EXCEPTIONAL ESCAPADES IN SCIENCE” High School Student Conference will be held on Thursday April 14th, 2011.
+The Fifth Edition of our “MOST EXCEPTIONAL ESCAPADES IN SCIENCE” High School Student Conference will be held on Friday March 9th, 2012.
 Attending this event is FREE, but registration is required.
-UPDATE (Mar 1st): We’re full, with over 100+ students registered!
-Online registration is now closed, please email Dr. Fox at: firstname.lastname@example.org if you would like to be added to the waiting list.
+Registration is now closed and we had a great event!
+Thanks for coming and we’ll see you next year.
 Conference sign-in opens at 8:30am, with the program starting at 9:15am.
 See below for full schedule details.

-This event showcases various scientific pursuits, including the opportunity for you to engage in hands-on activities, as well as interact with some of the most prominent scientists in the world.
-This year’s program is looking awesome!
-We’re going to explore the science behind BIODIVERSITY themed pursuits.
+This event showcases various scientific pursuits, including the opportunity for you to engage in hands-on activities, as well as the opportunity to interact with scientists.
+This year’s program is going to be awesome – and we’ll post more details here closer to the day!

 I. DNA, GENOMES, + MORE